Leverage Products – Definition and Examples

 Futures

-Futures trading allows traders to control large notional positions with relatively small margin deposits, which makes the product capital efficient but also raises the risk of sharp drawdowns and forced liquidation.
+Futures contracts allow traders to control large notional positions with relatively small margin deposits, which makes the product capital efficient but also raises the risk of sharp drawdowns and forced liquidation.
+Leverage in futures is set by exchange-determined margin requirements that vary by contract type and market.

 Futures traders typically enter the markets for hedging purposes, day trading, or scalping.